ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Our example code above is kept very simple by intent to clearly show the principal use.
 You may try to modify it to work on sequences with arbitrary runtime sizes instead of a fixed sized [array], and to use more than two threads.
-For all the details of the [threadpool]{.mod}
-module, you should of course consult is documentation.
+For all the details of the [threadpool] module, you should of course consult is documentation.